-Collect your candle bits and bobs and make sure you trim off any sodded wick.
+Collect your bits and bobs and make sure you trim off any sodded wick.
 If you include any black wick it will discolour your new candles.
 You can leave any white wick in, it will just sink to the bottom of the container you are melting the stearin in.

 Step 3 – Make a Bain-marie and Melt Your Stearin

 Fill a pot with water, turn the burner on low-medium.
 You don’t want the water to boil, but you want it to be hot.
 Put your container with the old stearin inside the pot and let the stearin melt slowly.
 You have essentially created a double boiler.